lnbits/hardware-wallet/installer/README.md

 release from unpkg for every available board.

 Before changing this pin, verify connection and flashing on every available board.
-The T-Display and ESP32-3248S035C must continue to connect automatically without using their BOOT buttons.
-The other profiles are coming soon.
+The T-Display, ESP32-2432S028R / E32R28T, and ESP32-3248S035C must continue to connect automatically without using their BOOT buttons.
+The ESP32-3248S035R profile is coming soon.

 ## Build and package local firmware